Social Icons

 Directed by Mikael Håfström

-Here is one thing to note when watching this movie, not everyone is suited to play some roles.
-That thought hit me smack in the face when I saw this movie as Damson Idris who plays Thomas Harp is not suited for the role.
+Here’s one thing to note when watching this movie: not everyone is suited to play certain roles.
+That thought hit me smack in the face when I saw this movie, as Damson Idris, who plays Thomas Harp, is not suited for the role.
 I may not be a casting director, but this was a miss in my view.
-Anthony Mackie on the other hand owned his role.
+Anthony Mackie, on the other hand, owned his role.

-If this is what to expect in this whole Netflix one new movie a week, I may not be game to see everyone of it.
-I had issues with some of the lines and the screenplay does not borderline on average, but drops below.
-The whole plan of creating a moral paradox and infusing it with the created forcing the hand of the creator (which was outlined in the end) was for me just a waste.
-This movie would have best been served as an action movie without the needed attempt of making a convoluted plot based on some moral dilemma.
-In the end the plot was not twisted enough to make me think and the bad pacing just summed up my rating of this movie, a total waste of time.
+If this is what to expect from Netflix's one new movie a week, I may not be game to watch every single one of them.
+I had issues with some of the lines, and the screenplay doesn’t just border on average—it drops below.
+The whole plan of creating a moral paradox and infusing it with the creator’s hand being forced (which was outlined in the end) felt like a waste to me.
+This movie would have been better served as a straight-up action movie without the convoluted plot based on some moral dilemma.
+In the end, the plot wasn’t twisted enough to make me think, and the bad pacing just summed up my rating of this movie: a total waste of time.

-The movie is set in the future where modern warfare is not just humans, but machines also have been brought into the game.
-We are introduced to Thomas, a drone pilot who seems to be more into numbers than he is to the casualties his drone strikes causes.
+The movie is set in the future, where modern warfare involves not just humans, but machines as well.
+We are introduced to Thomas, a drone pilot who seems more focused on numbers than the casualties his drone strikes cause.

 He is being punished for making a call to deploy a drone strike to save thirty-eight soldiers at the price of killing two.
-His actions led him to be sent to a war front where they believe his seeing the casualties of war first hand will best serve in making him understand his actions.
+His actions led him to be sent to a war front, where they believe seeing the casualties of war firsthand will help him understand the consequences of his actions.

-In this future there is a war going on between the U.S. and Russia, the sad thing is it is happening in Ukraine.
-Devastating the region and causing the people to have their own local militia, which is against both parties.
-Russia wants to gain control of the nuclear silos in Ukraine left behind by the former USSR and the U.S. wants to stop them.
+In this future, there is a war going on between the U.S. and Russia.
+The sad part is, it’s happening in Ukraine, devastating the region and causing the people to form their own local militia, which is against both sides.
+Russia wants to gain control of the nuclear silos in Ukraine left behind by the former USSR, and the U.S. wants to stop them.

-A certain Captain Leo (Anthony Mackie) asked for Thomas to be sent to work with him in his duty of locating the terrorist Victor Koval.
+A certain Captain Leo (Anthony Mackie) requests that Thomas be sent to work with him on his mission to locate the terrorist Victor Koval.

-Captain Leo reveals to Thomas that he's actually a robot, and he picked Harp to help him on a secret mission to get nuclear codes before Victor Koval does, but they need to figure out where those codes are.
-During this mission Leo questions Thomas about AI, the greater good and as the movie progresses Thomas starts to suspect that Leo is going beyond his directive.
+Captain Leo reveals to Thomas that he's actually a robot, and he chose Harp to help him on a secret mission to get nuclear codes before Victor Koval does.
+But they need to figure out where those codes are.
+During this mission, Leo questions Thomas about AI, the greater good, and, as the movie progresses, Thomas starts to suspect that Leo is going beyond his directive.

-Leo seems to be good at manipulating people and was able to get Thomas to aid in breaking more rules, which aided Leo with the ability to go rogue.
-By the time Thomas was able to put it all together it seems late.
+Leo seems to be good at manipulating people, and he was able to get Thomas to aid in breaking more rules, which helped Leo go rogue.
+By the time Thomas was able to put it all together, it seemed too late.

-I do not see why this movie took the turn it did, I feel watching a robot fight and change the face of a war would have been a better film.
+I don’t see why this movie took the turn it did.
+I feel that watching a robot fight and change the face of war would have been a better film.

 0 comments: